Last Updated on November 20, 2019

 Pathophysiology of Repetitive Strain Injury

-The basic cause is an accumulation of tissue stress because of tissues not getting enough time to relax. this leads to mechanical fatigue and that is followed by injury.
+The basic cause is an accumulation of tissue stress because tissues do not get enough time to relax.
+This leads to mechanical fatigue which is followed by injury.

-Exact symptoms of overuse injury or repetitive stress injury would depend on the region involved and forces involved.
+The exact symptoms of overuse injury or repetitive strain injury would depend on the region involved and the forces involved.
+These conditions have been discussed separately in detail.
+In this article, we will stick to the general nature of the presentation of repetitive strain injury.

-The often involved regions are the arm, back, shoulders, wrists, hands, or thumbs that worsens with activity.
+The often involved regions are the arm, back, shoulders, wrists, hands, or thumbs that worsen with activity.

 Sports-related injuries involve the lower limb.